Chern class and Riemann-Roch theorem for cohomology theory without homotopy invariance: Push-forward for projective morphisms

 (3) Taking factorizations $f : Y \os{g}\hra \bP^m \os{p}\to X$ and $f' : Z \os{h}\hra \bP^n \os{p'}\to Y$, one can easily deduce the assertion from Lemma \ref{lem7-1}\,(3), (4).
 The details are left to the reader.

 (4) Fix a factorization $Y \os{g}\hra \bP^m \os{p}\to X$ of $f$.
 There are cartesian squares

 where the horizontal arrows of the left square are (locally closed) immersions.
 The assertion holds for the right square and a closed subset $W \subset \bP^m$ by the definition of push-forward morphisms.
 On the other hand, the assertion holds for the left square and a closed subset $Z \subset Y$ contained in $U$ by excision and the base-change property in Definition \ref{axiom1}\,(3d).
-The assertion for $f$ follows from these facts and the transitivity established in (3). \end{pf*}
+The assertion for $f$ follows from these facts and the transitivity established in (3). \end{pf*} \nega \begin{cor} Let $Y \in \Ob(\cC)$ be a scheme which admits an ample family of invertible sheaves, and let $\pi : E \to Y$ be a vector bundle of rank $r+1$.
+Let $p : \bP(E) \to Y$ be the projective bundle associated with $E$, cf.\ \eqref{eq0-1}, which is projective in our sense by the assumption on $Y$.
+Then for each $i \in \bZ$, the map $p_\push : \tR p_*\sfGa(i+r)_{\bP(E)}[2r] \to \sfGa(i)_Y$ agrees with the composite of the isomorphism by the projective bundle formula and a projection